Archive for December, 2007

 Monache Meadows & Sherman Pass Trail Run Video

-December 17th, 2007
+December 17, 2007 wayoflife 6

-Filmed back in September over Labor Day Weekend 2007, this Project-JK trail run video highlights our end of the summer two day camping trip up to Monache Meadows and the Sherman Pass 4x4 trail, both of which are located up in the southern end of the Sierra Nevada Mountains, close to Lake Isabella.
+Filmed back in September over Labor Day Weekend 2007, this Project-JK trail run video highlights our end of the summer two day camping trip up to Monache Meadows and the Sherman Pass 4×4 trail, both of which are located up in the southern end of the Sierra Nevada Mountains, close to Lake Isabella.

-Jeep JK Wrangler Diagnostic Trouble Codes - DTC
+Jeep JK Wrangler Diagnostic Trouble Codes

-How to Check Them & What They Mean
+DTC How to Check Them

-December 05th, 2007
+December 5, 2007 wayoflife 116

 Thanks to the advent of technology, just about every single part on your new Jeep JK Wrangler is wired up to a computer.
 And, if anything goes wrong with any one of these parts, your Jeep's computer will make a note of it and/or even let you know about it by illuminating a Malfunction Indicator Light (MIL for short or 'check engine' light) or icons on your dash.
 Unfortunately, the MIL or other icons won't tell you a whole lot other than the fact that your Jeep is having some kind of a problem and unless you take your Jeep into the dealership or have a OBDII reader handy, you're pretty much out of luck, right?
 Wrong.
 As luck would have it, the JK Wrangler's come with a Diagnostic Trouble Code (DTC) reader built right into the dash and you can access them by following the 3 simple steps below.
 Once you have the DTC code(s) in hand, check it/them against the list below and you will be able to find out exactly what problems your Jeep is having.